ssamyrepo/kubernetes/Docker.md

 ### **4. Creating a Docker Image**
 - **Objective**: Create a custom Docker image for a Node.js application.
 - **Steps**:
-  1. Watch the video segment (36:40 - 47:42) to understand Dockerfile creation.
+  1. First nderstand Dockerfile creation.
   2. Create a Node.js application:
      - Initialize a new Node.js project:
        ```bash